-9.3.1.
+7.3.1.
 Discharge Superheat

 Adequate discharge superheat is essential in order to prevent excessive liquid refrigerant dilution of the oil in the separator.
 If excessive refrigerant is present then oil viscosity will be reduced to an unacceptable level.
 The main problem however, is that for a small change in discharge pressure oil foaming and loss of oil from the separator can occur.
-Thus a safe minimum discharge superheat should be taken as 20 $^{\circ}$ C.
+Thus a safe minimum discharge superheat should be taken as 13.0 K for R134a, 15.0 K for R404a and R507a, and 20.0 K for R407c and R22.

-9.4.
-Liquid Injection Lines
+7.4.
+Liquid Injection and Economiser Connections